ciaabcdefg/rps-hardhat/README.md

 ```

 This method is called when the game finishes (after two reveals have been made).
 We simply extract the choice from the `playerChoices` mapping and run through a helper method named `_checkOutcome(p0Choice, p1Choice)`, whose signature is `RPS::_checkOutcome(uint8 moveA, uint8 moveB) returns (ChoiceOutcome)`.
 It returns a `ChoiceOutcome` enum, which can either be a win, a loss or a tie.
+The result is stored in a ChoiceOutcomes enum `result`.
 `_checkOutcome(...)` is a pure function, meaning that it performs no state mutation.
 Here's what `_checkOutcome()` and `ChoiceOutcome` look like:

 ```solidity